Your Local Investing Group Is Up & Running. Now What?

 While local investing groups can grow organically through peer-to-peer networking and referrals over time, they can grow more quickly if the group organizes effective community outreach events.
+However, for an investment club, doing any public recruiting of members (or recruiting potential members with whom there isn’t a substantive preexisting relationship) will violate the Investment Company Act of 1940.
+Therefore, the following information only applies to investor networks.
 These open events, which could happen annually, are intended to educate interested members of the community about the local investing group, and typically lead to a burst of new member applications and investing opportunities.
 The event organizers should invite potential investor members, local business people, members of the local economy ecosystem, and of course, all members of the group itself.
 Arrange for a member of the group to speak about the group, its mission, who its members are (have them stand up), what it has accomplished, and how people can help support the cause.
 This can be done with the help of a slideshow (PowerPoint or similar) presentation.
 Arrange for a reputable local business person that has been a recipient of a member’s local investment to stand up and speak about their experience working with local investors and what that has done for their business.
 Brief Q&A sessions should follow the speakers, and all of the speaking should be done within an hour at the most, so that networking and mingling can take place while the attendees have good energy.

 For clubs and members-only networks, your group’s website should explain your new member process.
 Offer a form that potential members can fill out, sharing their contact information and other relevant information, such as who they know in the group.
 Most applicants will be known to at least someone in the group, since people most often join after receiving a personal recommendation to do so.
 Ideally, your group will have a Membership Coordinator that receives the applications and coordinates the new member process, which could include forwarding the application to a membership committee or the whole group, possibly getting a decision back, and notifying the applicant of the status of their application.
 Applicants that are accepted into the group will need to sign the Membership Agreement and be oriented with useful information about the group and how it works, ideally in person so they can make personal connections with the members.
 Group orientation sessions can be held if the group has a large number of applicants at the same time, such as may happen after a community outreach event.